Chinmayi-ch/event-driven-emoji-system/README.md

 spark-submit spark/emoji_stream_processor.py

 # Open frontend in browser
 Note: Setup steps will vary depending on your environment.
-Consider using Docker for a full-stack local deployment.

 🧠 Use Cases
 🎥 Live-stream audience interaction